On the asymptotic behaviour of semigroups for flows in infinite networks: An abstract result on semigroup asymptotics

-\begin{proof} As $(T(t))_{t \geq 0}$ is a bounded, positive semigroup, it follows that $B$ is power-bounded and positive.
-Hence, $B$ satisfies the assumptions of Lemma~\ref{lemma:value-space-splitting} which yields the decomposition $E = PE \oplus \ker P$, where $P$ denotes the spectral projection of $B$ associated to the peripheral spectrum, such that $B^k$ acts as the identity on $PE$, where $k \in \N$ is the index of imprimitivity of $B$, and $r(B\rvert_{\ker P}) < 1$.
+\begin{proof} As $(T(t))_{t \geq 0}$ is a bounded, positive semigroup, $B$ is power-bounded and positive.
+Hence, $B$ satisfies the assumptions of Lemma~\ref{lemma:value-space-splitting} which yields the decomposition $E = PE \oplus \ker P$, where $P$ denotes the spectral projection of $B$ associated to its peripheral spectrum.
+Moreover, $B^k$ acts as the identity on $PE$, where $k \in \N$ is the index of imprimitivity of $B$, and $r(B\rvert_{\ker P}) < 1$.
 Proposition~\ref{proposition:spectral-projection-multiplication-operator} yields the decomposition

 which coincides with the spectral decomposition corresponding to $\calM_B$.

 Now observe that $T(t_0)^k = \calM_{B^k}$ and therefore

 by Lemma~\ref{lemma:mult-op-invariant-subspaces}(i).
 Furthermore,